The top stories in Dorset, Hampshire, West Sussex and the Isle of Wight.

 The campaign will run until the beginning of September.

-46-year-old Elliot Handley was found dead at a car dealership - three men have been arrested and bailed.
+46-year-old Elliot Handley was found dead at a car dealership in Dorchester - one man is still on bail.

 Recently Played Tracks